iemkek/SAP_Conversational_AI_Assignments/README.md

 #### Step 1: Add the create business partner function to the webhook.js file
 Open the webhook.js file in your text/code editor and add the "postCreateBusinessPartner" function so the file looks similar to this:

-**Make sure to replace the XXXXXX username and XXXXXX password in this script by the credentials supplied to you in the session**
+**Note: make sure to replace the XXXXXX username and XXXXXX password in this script by the credentials supplied to you in the session**

 ```javascript
 'use strict';